hossein-zare/react-native-dropdown-picker/README.md

 # React native dropdown picker v3
-A multiple / single, searchable item picker (dropdown) component for react native which supports both Android & iOS.
+A single or multiple, searchable item picker (dropdown) component for react native which supports both Android & iOS.

 ## Caution (incompatibility)
 **x < 3.0.0 versions are incompatible with the current version.**